(734) 284-8088

 Normal Symptoms vs. When to Seek Help

-Sure, some discomfort after root canal treatment is expected but there are instances where what’s experienced can cross a line.
+As mentioned above, some discomfort after scheduled or emergency root canal treatment is expected but there are instances where what’s experienced can cross a line.
 Understanding the difference between normal post procedure symptoms and signs that point to something being wrong is crucial.
 Review what’s listed below so you have a general idea of what may or may not be cause for concern.

 • Normal Symptoms: